mattblackwell/Gov-50/chapter1.md

 - `dim(mydata)` - returns a vector of the number of rows and the number of columns (the dimension of the data).
 - `summary(mydata)` - provides a summary of each variable in the data.

-These are super useful functions Let's use some of these on the population data.
+These are super useful functions Let's use some of these on a data frame, `UNpop`, which has the same information as the `world.pop` vector, but stored as a data frame.

 `@instructions`
+- Print the `UNpop` data frame.
 - Output the variables names in the `UNpop` data frame.
 - Use the `dim` function report the number of rows and columns of the data frame.
 - Use the `summary` function to show a summary of each variable.